omrcm/SolidPrinciples/README.md

-# SOLID Principles for C# Developers | Single Responsibility Principle
+# SOLID Principles for C# Developers | Open / Closed Principle

 A sample application used to demonstrate SOLID principles.
+This code base is cloned from main repository and modified to show how OCP works

 ## Give a Star! :star:
 If you like this project please give it a star.
 Thanks!

 ## Usage Instructions

-This branch shows how we can implement the SRP (Single Responsibility Principle) to our code.
+This branch shows how we can implement the OCP (Open / Closed Principle) to our code.

-1) Adding a new class named ConsoleLogger and replacing all Console.WriteLine with the new method in this class (Log)
-2) Adding a new class named FileSource and getting data over this class

-With this small changes we are delegating the details to other classes.
-These classes will doing only one thing and it is more easy to managing

 ## Key Takeaways

--> Each class should have a single responsibility, or reason to change <br/>
+-> <br/>
+-> <br/>
--> Strive for high cohesion and loose coupling <br/>
+-> <br/>
--> Keep classes small, focused and testable

 ## Reporting Bugs and Asking Questions